 As long as it’s not for emergency care, you have to use in-network providers.
 Health Maintenance Organization (HMO) plans typically offer coverage for prescription drugs, but they don’t have to include it.
 However, if your HMO doesn’t have coverage for your prescription drugs, you can’t join another Medicare Prescription Drug Plan to get coverage.

 This plan allows you to go to any state-licensed provider in the United States that provides its services under Original Medicare and accepts Medicare’s payment conditions.
 If your plan comes with a contracted provider network, you won’t pay as much if you choose them.
 You can go to any contracted provider on the plan without a penalty or paying more for it.
 These plans may or may not have coverage for your prescription drugs.
 If they don’t, you can easily join a separate plan for prescription drug coverage.

 The only way you can enroll in this type of Medicare Advantage plan is if you fall into the special needs population this plan is designed for.
 These plans have to offer coverage for prescription drugs.

 Medicare MSA Plan

 Money goes into an account that you can use for any healthcare costs before you meet your deductible if you have a plan with a high rate.
 After you meet this deductible, the plan will kick in and cover any services.
 You pay into cost-sharing.
 There is no prescription drug coverage on this plan, and you can’t join a separate PDP to get coverage.

-Medicare Part D coverage options
+Medicare Part D Coverage Options

 Everyone who has Medicare gets the opportunity to switch, join, or drop their plans during Medicare’s Annual Election Period (AEP) starting on October 15 and going until December 7.
-Once you pick choose a plan, your coverage starts on January 1 the following year.
+Once you choose a plan, your coverage starts on January 1 of the following year.
 Another option is to return to Original Medicare and look for prescription drug coverage options during this time.